Tommy John: California Angels (1982–1985) and Oakland Athletics (1985)

 In 1984, John had a 2.48 ERA through June 2 but a 6.13 ERA thereafter.
 In the second game of a doubleheader against Boston on July 8, though, he threw a complete-game shutout in a 4–0 victory.
 He was removed from the rotation at the beginning of September when Geoff Zahn came off the disabled list, though he returned for two starts later in the month after Bruce Kison was removed.
 In 32 games (29 starts), he had a 7–13 record, a 4.52 ERA, 47 strikeouts, 56 walks, and 223 hits allowed in 181 1/3 innings pitched.

 Port succeeded Bavasi as the Angel GM in 1985, and no coach worked with John at all during spring training until he finally asked Frank Reberger to assist him.
 That season, John posted a 4.70 ERA in 12 games, only six of which were starts.
 In May, the Angels opted to use only four starters for much of the month, and John was the odd man out.
 The Angels considered trading him for Dick Ruthven of the Cubs but opted not to because Ruthven was owed $400,000 in a deferred salary.
 In June, John left the team to be with his mother, who was battling cancer.
-She died of the disease on June 19.
+She died on June 19.
 That same day, the Angels released him.
-The Oakland Athletics signed him nearly a month later, on July 12; John made three rehab starts in the minor leagues before debuting with Oakland on the 26th.
+The Oakland Athletics signed him nearly a month later, on July 12; John made three rehab starts in the minor leagues before debuting with Oakland on July 26.
 He won that game, pitching six innings and allowing one run (unearned) against the Brewers in a 4–3 triumph.
 Facing the Yankees on August 27, he threw seven shutout innings, allowing just three hits and earning the victory in a 3–0 triumph.
 Those were his only wins with Oakland, though; he lost his next five decisions and finished with a 2–6 record and a 6.19 ERA in 11 starts.
 His combined totals for the season were a 4–10 record, a 5.53 ERA, 25 strikeouts, 28 walks, and 117 hits allowed in 86 1/3 innings pitched.
 After the season, he became a free agent.